gradle/gradle/design-docs/features/composite-build/README.md

     - This API will be useful to connect an individual Gradle build (single project or multi-project)
     - Implementation _may_ be different for a single-build connection: no need to have a separate daemon process involved

-### Milestone: IDE model for composite build includes dependency substitution
+### Milestone: IDE models for composite build include dependency substitution

 After this milestone, a Tooling client can define a _homogeneous_ composite build (one where all participants have same Gradle version), and the `EclipseProject` model returned will have external dependencies replaced with project dependencies.